 Sawley Junction Station (now Long Eaton Station) was opened by the Midland Railway in 1888.
 The Midland Railway became part of the London, Midland & Scottish (LMS) Railway in 1923.
 The LMS was nationalised in 1948 and became part of British Railways (known as British Rail from 1965).
 This is the back cover of the April 1958 edition of British Railways – London Midland Region Magazine.

 As early as 1889 there were discussions about whether Sawley should have gas or electric street lighting, as it had neither at the time.
 This was rather ambitious, as small-scale electrical supplies were only just beginning to appear in Britain.
-As it turned out, Sawley only received gas lighting around 1897, about the same time Long Eaton was converting to electricity.
-Sawley’s first gas lighter was Stephen Smith.
+As it turned out, Sawley only received gas lighting in 1897, about the same time Long Eaton was converting to electricity.
+The gas lights themselves were donated by Ernest Terah Hooley.
+A large crowd gathered to see them first lit on 31st March 1897, which was followed by a dinner at the Harrington Arms.
+The rector (Rev E A Clarke) lit the first lamp.
+Sawley’s first employed gas lighter was Stephen Smith.
 Harrington Mill (off Wilsthorpe Road) set up its own electric lighting system in the 1890s.
 In 1899 Long Eaton council decided to install their own electric cables and lighting, powered by a coal-fired generating plant between Milner Road and the Erewash Canal.
 This opened in 1903 using a 3-wire direct current system.
 Three years later it was converted to alternating current.
 The system was a financial success for the council and mains electricity seems to have reached New Sawley about 1913.
-In 1931, when the Wilsthorpe Road streetlights were converted from gas to electricity, the provision of electricity to Old Sawley was still being discussed.
-In the 1920s, local power systems were gradually linked up to improve reliability.
-In the early 1930s the national high voltage grid was started, using […]
+In 1931, when the Wilsthorpe Road […]

 In 1873, Sawley had plenty of shops, but those who needed to travel, and didn’t have their own horse, would have relied on the railway or local carriers (see below).
 Bicycles had been invented but didn’t really take off until the late 1880s, with developments like the pneumatic tyre.
 Roads had originally been maintained by the parish, but the 1862 Highways Act transferred the responsibility for most roads to the County Surveyor.
 The roads would have used the Macadam techniques, e.g. medium-sized stones at the bottom and smaller stones on top.
 But they’d have been muddy when wet and dusty in dry weather as they weren’t sealed with tar (tar-macadam, i.e. ‘tarmac’) until the 20th century.
 Canals and rivers were still used for transporting bulk cargo, although they’d lost a lot of business to the railways.
 There were no passenger river services, apart from the ferries at Trent Lock (across to Cliff Farm and the path to Red Hill) and Thrumpton (a long walk down Meadow Lane/Pasture Lane, Long Eaton).
 Carriers The carriers were men with horse-drawn wagons who provided a regular service, usually on market days, to towns or cities, and then back later the same day.
 In more […]